Protect Your Paycheck: The Importance of Disability Planning

 Long-term disability benefits are paid out for the number of years indicated in the plan.
 There are long-term disability plans that pay out partial wage replacement benefits until a certain age, such as 65 years old.

-- Costs around 1-3% of your yearly income
+- Costs approximately 1-3% of your annual income.

 Short term disability